 Leaks and cracks in your home can cause mold growth if left alone for too long since they usually end up being damp spots.
 Sometimes, you might not notice there’s a leak until you see black spots growing on your walls or pipes.
 Before things get to this stage, make sure you repair any damages, such as leaks or cracks, as soon as possible.

 If you cannot locate the leaks or cracks since they might be in the basement, you can call a professional to help you inspect your home for any damages.
 This way, you can plan what damages you need to repair and figure out what you’re dealing with.

 Your appliances can be culprits for floods and mold growth if they malfunction.
 Appliances such as washing machines, refrigerators, or anything that functions with water eventually break down over time, and you need to replace or repair them.

-The last thing you want is your washing machine to cause a flooded basement.
-Before your appliances malfunction, check on them regularly.
+The last thing you want is for your washing machine to cause a flooded basement.
+Before your appliance malfunction, check on them regularly.
 Look for signs of irregularities and if you’re in doubt, keep them unplugged until you get a professional to take a look at them.

 Since mold thrives in damp and unventilated spaces, air circulation is one of your best weapons to combat them.
 For rooms that lack ventilation, such as basements or bathrooms, you might want to consider installing a fan, air conditioner, or dehumidifier.

 According to the EPA, the recommended humidity indoors should be between 30-50%.
 Humidity that exceeds 60% is a breeding ground for mold.
 If you have a tight budget, you can regularly combat mold growth by opening your windows and doors.
 This will give your home decent airflow and keep your living space well-ventilated.